 5 • Pink • Aerosmith ► Because that suit.

-4 • Crosstown Traffic • Jimi Hendrix ► Spoiler alert: The lyrics to this song.
-The song itself is an extended metaphor about a hit-and-run automobile accident.
+4 • Crosstown Traffic • Jimi Hendrix ► Spoiler alert: The lyrics to this song are an extended metaphor about a hit-and-run automobile accident.
 Except in the book the accident is not a metaphor.

-(I mean, an argument could be made about the metaphorical implications of the accident, but an accident is still a part of the actual events of the narrative.)
+(I mean, sure, an argument could be made about the metaphorical implications of the accident and its relationship to the American Dream, but an accident is still a part of the actual events of the narrative.)

-3 • Hey Joe • Jimi Hendrix ► Spoiler alert, especially if the title was “Hey George” and if George had actually shot his wife and not other people.
+3 • Hey Joe • Jimi Hendrix ► Another spoiler alert, especially if the title was “Hey George” and if George had actually shot his wife and not other people.
 But still, the idea of vigilante murder as retribution for infidelity is a common thread.

 2 • In Time • the Black Keys ► Similar in tone to the conversation that Daisy and Tom likely had the night before skipping town: “You’ve got a worried mind…You don’t know what to do / I don’t know where to start…One thing I know is we’ve got to go.”